an3z4m/weekly-calendar/README.md

 **Files**
-index.php: Main PHP file that includes the HTML structure and JavaScript. calendar-style.css: CSS file for styling the calendar. calendar-script.js: JavaScript file for adding functionality to the calendar.
+index.php: Main PHP file that includes the HTML structure and JavaScript. assets/css/style.css: CSS file for styling the calendar. assets/js/script.js: JavaScript file for adding functionality to the calendar.

 **Contributing**
 Feel free to contribute to this project by submitting pull requests.